HermanToothrot10/qubic-capital-manual/docs/proposals/ipop.md

 - GitHub link
 - Selection of the IPO to which the proposal applies

+Note: The proposal can only be created if at least 1,000,000,000 Qu are available in the reinvestment fund.

 ## Voting mechanism

 - Voters choose Yes or N